-GLOBAL DEVELOPED EQUITY FUNDS - COUNTRIES As of the date of this Prospectus, the Global Core Equity Fund, the Global Targeted Value Fund, the Global Small Companies Fund, the Global Value Fund, the World Allocation 20/80 Fund, the World Allocation 40/60 Fund, the World Allocation 60/40 Fund, the World Allocation 80/20 Fund, the World Equity Fund, the World Sustainability Equity Fund, the Global Sustainability Core Equity Fund, the Global Sustainability Targeted Value Fund and the Emerging Markets Large Cap Core Equity Fund may invest in Austria, Australia, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, the United Kingdom and the United States of America.
+GLOBAL DEVELOPED EQUITY FUNDS - COUNTRIES

+As of the date of this Prospectus, the Global Core Equity Fund, the Global Targeted Value Fund, the Global Small Companies Fund, the Global Value Fund, the World Allocation 20/80 Fund, the World Allocation 40/60 Fund, the World Allocation 60/40 Fund, the World Allocation 80/20 Fund, the World Equity Fund, the World Equity Lower Carbon ESG Screened Fund, the Global Core Equity Lower Carbon ESG Screened Fund, the Global Core Equity Lower Carbon ESG Screened Fund, the Global Targeted Value Lower Carbon ESG Screened Fund, and the Global High Profitability Lower Carbon ESG Screened Fund may invest in Austria, Australia, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, the United Kingdom and the United States of America.
 This is notwithstanding that the principal exchanges of some of these countries are listed in APPENDIX I. The Investment Manager reserves the right to amend this list of countries at any time.
 Any amendment to this list will be notified in the periodic reports of the Funds.
 The Investment Manager will determine in its discretion when and whether to invest in countries depending on a number of factors such as asset growth of the Fund and characteristics of each country's market.